czgaotian/learning-languages/behaviorQuestion/index.md

 - I started learning software development on my own in college.
 After graduating, I pursued a Master's in Software Engineering, which gave me a strong foundation in programming and problem-solving.

-- Throughout my career, I have worked with various technologies and programming languages, including JavaScript, Typescript, python and Rust.
-I have a strong background in developing web applications, and I am particularly passionate about creating user-friendly, efficient, and scalable solutions.
+- In [XXX], I'm responsible for development and maintenance of the compony's main projects.
+The proudest thing I have done is I used my free time to design and implement an internal tools for colleagues in development team to improve our efficiency in daily work.
+And, this tool is well-received by my teammates.

-- In my most recent role at [xxx], I led a 4-person team to develop an financial SaaS platform.
-This project not only exercised my technical skills bu also improved my abilities in teamwork and communication.
+- In my most recent role at [xxx], I led a frontend team of four to develop a financial application within 6 months.
+This project generated 200,000 RMB in a sale.

+- These experience not only exercised my technical skills bu also improved my abilities in teamwork and communication.

 - I am excited about the opportunity to bring my diverse skill set, passion for technology, and collaborative spirit to your team.

-I look forward to contributing to innovative projects and being a part of the dynamic and forward-thinking environment that your company is known for.
+- I look forward to contributing to innovative projects

+- Being a part of the dynamic and forward-thinking environment that your company is known for.
-- If you have any question, feel free to ask for me.

 ## how did you hear about the position (how did you find this job opening)